 Sometimes, it can get really frustrating when she tosses and turns or tries to play or talk.
 Sometimes, I just have to walk out for a minute and take a breath, although I cannot leave her to cry for long.

 When she’s having a hard time falling asleep, and patting or rubbing her back doesn’t help, I try gently massaging her feet.
-You could also try a gentle face or scalp massage, although Kenna doesn’t like when I do that.
+You could also try a gentle face or scalp massage, although my daughter doesn’t like when I do that.

 Naturally, if your toddler is fighting you, stop the massage — it obviously doesn’t feel good to them.